Best chorus pedals: Our pick of the best choices for your 'board covering a range of price points

 Reasons to avoid

-Like the original June 60, it has stereo out, albeit via a TRS jack output, which is more uncommon for guitar.
+Build: Like the original June 60, it has stereo output, albeit via a TRS jack output, which is more uncommon for guitar.
 Still, with a BBD chip at its heart, it's an all-analog vintage-voiced stereo chorus for not much more than the price of an unbranded micro pedal.
-It absolutely gives you the classic tones of the original and sounds beautiful paired with an overdrive or fuzz pedal.
+In terms of size, the June 60 is rather large.
+The two wooden side panels do add a cool aesthetic, but they also add to the overall bulk.

-There are three new settings too - on the front panel, you can access Leslie-like rotating speaker sounds by pressing down both preset buttons.
+Features: There are three new settings with the V2 - on the front panel, you can access Leslie-like rotating speaker sounds by pressing down both preset buttons.
 Internally, there's now also a pair of DIP switches that allow you to change the LFO speed between 'slow' and 'fast'.
 Although it's less exciting, there's also a DIP switch for guitar versus keys input level.

 Best mini